onestsam/snort2pfcd/README.md

 <p style="margin-left:6%; margin-top: 1em">At no time
 should <b>snort2pfcd</b> need to be restarted.
 <b>snort2pfcd</b> will repopulate its packet filter tables
-if pf is restarted. <b>snort2pfcd</b> also monitors the whitelist and blacklist files for changes.
+if the packet filter is restarted. <b>snort2pfcd</b> also monitors the whitelist and blacklist files for changes.
 Changes applied to these files are automatically reloaded and applied to the running <b>snort2pfcd</b> processes.</p>

 <p style="margin-top: 1em" valign="top"><b>FILES <br>
 Whitelist</b></p>